 Concorde was coated in special white paint to avoid overheating during supersonic flight.
 The short-lived exception was in 1996 when an Air France Concorde was painted blue as part of a marketing campaign for Pepsi.
 This restricted the aircraft’s speed and it only made 16 flights before going back to its normal livery.

 With a capacity of just 100 fare paying passengers, a crew of nine were used: two pilots, one flight engineer and six flight attendants.

 The fastest commercial transatlantic crossing ever was on February 7 1996: a British Airways Concorde flew from New York to London in an incredible two hours 52 minutes and 59 seconds!

 Concorde’s last commercial flight was on October 24th, 2003 and flew from New York (JFK) to London Heathrow (LHR).

-Do you know any interesting facts about Concorde that we’ve not mentioned?
+Do you know any interesting or fun facts about Concorde that we’ve not mentioned?
 Let us know in the comments section below!